![]() |

 |

-Losses are very low up to mm-wavelengths.
-TPX has excellent heat resistance and is highly resistant to most organic and inorganic commercial chemicals.
+Optical losses in the material are very low up to millimeter wavelengths.
+TPX has excellent heat resistance and is highly resistant to most commercially available chemicals, both organic and inorganic.

 Density, g/cm3 | 0.83 |